Composer Bio

 (born 1962) Subito – ASCAP

-Pulitzer Prize-winning composer and conductor Michael Abels is one of contemporary American music’s singular voices, with a wide-ranging catalog that spans orchestral music, opera and choral works, chamber and instrumental music, and noted film scores and installations.
-In 2023, Abels was awarded the Pulitzer Prize – along with co-composer and librettist Rhiannon Giddens – for the opera Omar, which was commissioned by and premiered at Spoleto Festival USA in May 2022.
-Abels is also known for his scores for the Oscar-winning Jordan Peele film GET OUT, and for Peele’s US, for which Abels won the World Soundtrack Award, the Jerry Goldsmith Award, a Critics Choice nomination, an Image Award nomination, and multiple critics awards.
+Michael Abels is best-known for his scores for the Oscar-winning film GET OUT, and for Jordan Peele’s US, for which Abels won the World Soundtrack Award, the Jerry Goldsmith Award, a Critics Choice nomination, an Image Award nomination, and multiple critics awards.
 The hip-hop influenced score for US was short-listed for the Oscar, and was even named “Score of the Decade” by online publication The Wrap.
 As a concert composer, Abels has received grants from the National Endowment for the Arts, Meet The Composer, and the Sphinx Organization, among others.
 His orchestral works have been performed by the Chicago Symphony, the Cleveland Orchestra, the Atlanta Symphony, the Philadelphia Orchestra, and many more.
-As guest conductor of GET OUT IN CONCERT, Abels has led the National Symphony and the San Francisco Symphony.
+As guest conductor of GET OUT IN CONCERT, Abels has led orchestras like the National Symphony and the San Francisco Symphony.
+Several of his orchestral works have been recorded by the Chicago Sinfonietta on the Cedille label, including Delights & Dances and Global Warming.
 Abels is co-founder of the Composers Diversity Collective, an advocacy group to increase visibility of composers of color in film, game and streaming media.
-Abels collaborative projects also include the ballet for concert band Falling Sky for Butler University, At War With Ourselves for the Kronos Quartet, and the score the Hugh Jackman film BAD EDUCATION for HBO.
+Upcoming projects include the ballet for concert band FALLING SKY for Butler University, AT WAR WITH OURSELVES for the Kronos Quartet, and the Hugh Jackman film BAD EDUCATION for HBO.

 Primarily a composer of large forms, Abels has applied his skillful compositional approach to over 20 orchestral works.
 His much-admired piece Global Warming—written around the time of the collapse of the Berlin Wall and the end of the Cold War—was commissioned for and premiered by the Phoenix Youth Symphony in 1991.
 Given the current social context of the title, Global Warming was originally conceived as a piece that reflects the many similarities between folk music of divergent, immigrant cultures, and celebrates these common threads as well as the sudden improvement in international relations that occurred at the time.
 Global Warming has received over 200 performances by such prominent symphony orchestras as Chicago, Cleveland, Atlanta, Houston, Baltimore, Dallas, Detroit, and Nashville.
 Global Warming was also one of the first works of an African-American composer to be performed by the National Symphony of South Africa following the election of President Nelson Mandela.